stefanofa/awesome/TOPICS.md

 ## leak-detection

-*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - Full-stack configuration & secrets.
-Batteries included.
+*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - The missing middleware for your configuration and secrets.

 ## secret-sharing

-*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - Full-stack configuration & secrets.
-Batteries included.
+*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - The missing middleware for your configuration and secrets.

 ## secrets

-*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - Full-stack configuration & secrets.
-Batteries included.
+*   [dmno-dev/dmno](https://github.com/dmno-dev/dmno) - The missing middleware for your configuration and secrets.

 *   [dotenvx/dotenvx](https://github.com/dotenvx/dotenvx) - a better dotenv–from the creator of `dotenv`